 Rabbits are great house companions and can be happy in even the smallest home or apartment.
 They have sweet personalities and spending time with them can be a relaxing & entertaining part of your day.
 As prey animals, they are excellent at hiding pain or illness.
 The more time you can spend with your rabbit, the more likely you are to notice subtle changes in behavior that could alert you to a problem.
-When litter box trained and with a properly rabbit proof house, they can be allowed to roam the house like a dog or cat (although most people still keep a cage or secure area for when they are not there to supervise).
+When litter box trained and with a properly rabbit-proofed house, they can be allowed to roam the house like a dog or cat (although most people still keep a cage or secure area for when they are not there to supervise).

 Other pets in your household could pose a danger to your rabbits.
 They generally do well with cats and smaller dogs, but every animal is different.
-Some dogs (especially hunting or herding breeds) will never get used to having a prey animal loose in the house.
-If you are afraid to take the rabbit out of the cage to run around and socialize because you can’t trust your other animals, you are not doing it any favors by keeping it inside stuck in it’s cage.
+Some dogs (especially hunting or herding breeds) will never get used to having a prey animal in the house.
+If you are afraid to take the rabbit out of the cage to run around and socialize because you can’t trust your other animals, you are not doing it any favors by keeping it inside stuck in a cage.
 If you are concerned about rabbit damage or finding random piles of poop on your rug, you are going to be more inclined to leave the rabbit bored & inside a cage for days on end.

 How to happily keep rabbits inside

 Wild rabbits spend a lot of time digging & tunneling.
-An indoor rabbit will enjoy plush cat tunnels, contractor tubes, a few boxes taped end to end.
+An indoor rabbit will enjoy plush cat tunnels, contractor tubes, and a few cardboard boxes taped end to end.
 Provide them with some loose towels or old shirts for them to push around and burrow into.
 Give them some natural sisal mats to dig and tear apart.
 If your rabbit is kept busy mentally & physically in constructive ways, they will be less likely to take their boredom out on your furniture.

-Pros – Keeping rabbits outdoors can allow more people to enjoy rabbits in their life.
+Keeping rabbits outdoors can allow more people to enjoy rabbits in their life.
 Some reasons people choose to keep rabbits outdoors include: living with someone with allergies, having a dog with a high prey drive, not having enough space inside for a proper rabbit room, or having a landlord with a no indoor pet policy.

 How to happily keep rabbits outside

-The first and most important step in keeping rabbits outdoors is to provide a large, predator proof area for them to live.
+The first and most important step in keeping rabbits outdoors is to provide a large, predator-proof area for them to live.
 You should have wire buried around the perimeter to stop animals from digging or chewing their way in and the rabbits from digging out.
-Use strong, hardware cloth wire not flimsy chicken wire which a raccoon or other animal could bend and break.
+Use strong, hardware cloth wire, not flimsy chicken wire which a raccoon or other animal could bend and break.

 They are very used to humans & are friendly.
 When they hear the clink of the gate they come running to see us.
 I have litter box trained my outdoor rabbits (click here to learn more about litter training) so that I can also bring them inside to visit.
 It makes it easy to socialize with them more even if the weather isn’t the best.